gkmohomed/cybersecurity-assessment-lab/README.md

 Observation: ZAP reported that the PHPSESSID cookie was set without the HttpOnly attribute.

-Recommendation: Set HttpOnly on session cookies where client-side JavaScript access is not required.
+Recommendation: Set HttpOnly on session cookies when client-side JavaScript access is not required.

 Evidence: evidence/zap-findings.md